 Reduce (geometry Data Type)

-Returns an approximation of the given geometry instance produced by running an extension of the Douglas-Peucker algorithm on the instance with the given tolerance.
+Returns an approximation of the given geometry instance.
+The approximation is produced by running an extension of the Douglas-Peucker algorithm on the instance with the given tolerance.

 .Reduce ( tolerance )